top of page

 The Cultural Connection: Chillies Across the Globe

 In India, chillies are essential in many traditional dishes that provide both heat and flavor.
-Most curries and chutneys use a variety of chillies, creating warmth and depth that complement seasonal ingredients.
+Most curries and chutneys use a variety of chillies, creating warmth and depth that complements seasonal ingredients.

 Caution: Know Your Limits